-- 3.1 The original complaint was an unsubscribe request (logged on 9 January 2009) and escalated into a formal complaint on 5 June 2008 due to a dispute as to how the consumer had been subscribed to the subscription service offered by the IP.
-The complainant was the father of the user or consumer. - 3.2 The IP alleged that subscription had taken place on 6 September 2008, that downloads had been effected on that date and that all "actions and responses by Mobimex were on time and in accordance with the Code of Conduct".
-Further that: - 3.2.1 the consumer had clicked on a banner ad published on a third party WAP site (advertising, apparently, "ENJOY COOL VIDS - WATCH NOW!") after which she had arrived at a landing page with subscription terms and conditions which had been accepted on entry to the WAP portal. - 3.2.2 A free welcome message was sent to the consumer. - 3.2.3 After this message had been sent content downloads were made. - 3.3 The complainant in response denied subscribing or that the logs provided had any value and alleged that no notification had been received confirming subscription. - 3.4 In attempting to discover the facts of the matter the adjudicator made a number of requests for further information, including that the IP provide copies of all advertisements and pages accessed by the consumer and terms and conditions applicable thereto. - 3.5 A copy the landing page allegedly accessed by the user in this matter is reproduced as Annexure to this document.
-At this stage the Panel wishes to refer to this landing page and to note in particular the pricing information set out:
+- 3.1 The original complaint was an unsubscribe request lodged on 18 May 2009 and escalated into a formal complaint due to a dispute as to how the consumer had been subscribed to the subscription service offered by the IP.
+The complainant denied subscribing to any premium-rated service and requested a refund in full. - 3.2 The IP noted in its initial response to the unsubscribe request that the complainant had subscribed to the service on 14 March 2009 and had downloaded content.
+The IP provided a table purporting to be evidence of the aforegoing and refused to provide a refund due to the alleged use of the service by the complainant. - In attempting to discover the facts of the matter the adjudicator made a number of requests for further information, including that the IP provide copies of all advertisements and pages accessed by the consumer and terms and conditions applicable thereto. - A copy of the landing page allegedly accessed by the user in this matter is reproduced as Annexure A to this document.